firestarter2501/firestarter2501/README.md

 # kishi / firestarter2501
 ## Who are you?
 I'm a student studying physics in japan.
-But actually I'm heavy user of "Unix" and often use some server-side technologies to build something for myself.
+But actually I'm power user of "Unix" and often use some server-side technologies to build something for myself.
 ## Interests
 - Physics
     - High energy physics experiment